-Face masks do help prevent the spread of COVID-19.
+As we know by now, face masks do help prevent the spread of COVID-19.
 That’s because it’s possible to have coronavirus but not have any symptoms.
 Wearing a mask helps contain the small droplets that come from your mouth or nose when you sneeze, cough or talk.
 You’re also cutting down on the chances of spreading the infection to others, even if you don’t know whether you have the virus.

-Although any facemask is better than none, medical grade N95 or N100 masks have stronger filtration and lower your risk of being exposed to 95% of airborne particles, whether small particle aerosols or large droplets.
+Although any facemask is better than none, medical-grade N95 or N100 masks have stronger filtration and lower your risk of being exposed to 95% of airborne particles, whether small particle aerosols or large droplets.

 What if your heart condition makes it hard to breathe in a mask?